antazoey/xamarin-docs/docs/ios/platform/introduction-to-ios12/notifications/grouped.md

 Apps can also group notifications by thread, making it easier for users to find and interact with the specific information they're interested in.

-## Sample app: GroupedNotifications

-To learn how to use grouped notifications with Xamarin.iOS, take a look at the [GroupedNotifications](/samples/xamarin/ios-samples/ios12-groupednotifications) sample app.

-This sample app simulates conversations with various friends, sending a notification for each message and grouping them by thread.
-It also demonstrates how unthreaded notifications land in an application-level group.

-Code snippets in this guide come from this sample app.

 ## Request authorization and allow foreground notifications

 Before an app can send local notifications, it must request